cpagniel/FishOASIS/software/FishOASIS_software.md

 Yes ("Y") will be selected when asked to install this package.

 ### wittyPi
-Third, install wittyPi package.
+Third, install the wittyPi package.
 The wittyPi should **NOT** be attached to the RPi during installation.
 ```
 cd /home/pi
 sudo wget http://www.uugear.com/repo/WittyPi2/installWittyPi.sh